Approach

 Board and Officers

-• Shifts as a tournament site coordinator or field manager for Thunder-hosted events
+• Tournament site coordinators and field managers for Thunder-hosted events

-• Team parents who assists coaches with administrative duties
+• Team parents to support coaches with administrative tasks

 Maybe you have ideas for other opportunities?
 Please let us know by emailing boom@ahthunder.com